amiralih/MembraneAnalysis.jl/paper.md

 - Bending modulus of the membrane via multiple fluctuation-based approaches
 - Area expansion modulus of the membrane
 - Relative spontanous curvature of the lipid species
-- Nuetral surface of the membrane
+- Neutral surface of the membrane
 - Relative thickness preference of the lipid species

 # State of the field

 There are quite a few software programs and packages developed for processing molecular dynamics simulations of lipid membranes, which can perform a number of analyses.
 Tools such as GridMAT-MD [@allen2009gridmat], APL@ Voro [@lukat2013apl], MEMBPlugin [@guixa2014membplugin], FATSLiM [@buchoux2017fatslim], MemSurfer [@bhatia2019memsurfer], and LiPyphilic [@smith2021lipyphilic] calculated properties like membrane thickness, area-per-lipid, and order parameter.
 [MembraneCurvature](https://github.com/MDAnalysis/membrane-curvature) is an [MDAnalysis](https://www.mdanalysis.org/) tool to calculate membrane curvature.
-What sets `MembraneAnalysis.jl` apart from these tools is providing functionality to calculate various additional physical properties of interest, such as those  describing intrinsic curvature and thickness preferences of the different lipid types present in the membrane, and, the moduli characterizing the elastic properties of the membrane.
+What sets `MembraneAnalysis.jl` apart from these tools is providing functionality to calculate various additional physical properties of interest, such as those  describing intrinsic curvature and thickness preferences of the different lipid types present in the membrane, and the moduli characterizing the elastic properties of the membrane.
 These quantities are crucial in understanding any biological process that involves reshaping of the membrane.

 # Acknowledgements